Pekshn/FinancialNewsML/README.md

 An iOS ML application that analyzes the sentiment of Financial News Content.

-ML - Sentiment Analysis example
+ML Sentiment Analysis example app

 Note: